 With Native artist Carly Feddersen, Derek co-wrote and co-performed a poem for the Cashmere Museum.
 September 2022.

 Derek reads ecopoetry with Ellen Bass at GetLit!
 April 13, 2021.

 Derek reads with his daughter, Zoey Sheffield.
 Rattlecast.
 Rattle.
 February 23, 2021.

-Derek reads with Ellen Bass.
+Derek reads with Ellen Bass in a seque format.
 Elliott Bay Book Company.
 Seattle, WA.
 January 4, 2021.

 Derek reads Sherwin Bitsui’s Letter to America.
 Virtual Town Hall: Readings and Conversations sparked by Dear America: Letters of Hope, Habitat, Defiance, and Democracy, featuring works from Sherwin Bitsui, Fenton Johnson, Elizabeth Dodd, Debra Marquart, and Aimee Nezhukumatathil; moderated by Terrain.org’s Simmons Buntin.
 October 21, 2020.